 Are the rewards for business credit cards the same as for personal credit cards?

-The rewards available for redemption can vary between business and personal credit cards and the number of points earned per dollar can also vary depending on the type of business credit card and personal credit card you are comparing.
+The rewards available for redemption can vary between business credit card and personal credit card accounts.
+Some of the rewards that are typically available through business credit cards include travel, frequent flyer point transfers, gift cards and cashback options.
+When you're comparing business credit cards with rewards, you can see what types of options are available by looking at the rewards program details.
+The number of points earned per dollar and the purchases that are eligible for points can also vary depending on the type of business credit card and personal credit card you are comparing.

 Are there tax implications for earning frequent flyer points with a business credit card?